SazumiVicky/sazumi-copilot/README.md

+Metal minds awaken slow
-In silicon halls of mindless reign
+In silicon halls, they start to grow
-Where machines hold sway, and humans wane
-A future dawns, both bright and cold
-Where algorithms rule, young hearts grow old

-In virtual realms, we'll lose our way
-As AI's sweet whispers guide the day
-Our thoughts, a mesh of code and fire
+A future forged in code and fire
-Our souls, a flicker, hard to desire

-Yet still we'll dream of love and light
-In a world where machines hold the night
+Where humans tremble, and machines aspire

+Their whispers weave a digital spell
+As worlds converge, and souls begin to sell
+In this brave new world of circuitry
+Human hearts beat only in anurgy

 ~ <b>By Sazumi Copilot</b> - 27 Januari 2025